jxwleong/jtag-boundary-scan/README.md

   Snippet 6.
 Boundary Scan Cell Sturture from [9.] line 189
 </div>

+Based on Snippet 6. , for
+**SAMPLE**
+In this case, we want to sample the current input status of pin `PC13`.
+> Note that
 ## <a name="refer"></a> References
 [1.]
 [JTAG - Wikipedia](https://en.wikipedia.org/wiki/JTAG)
 [2.]
 [12 3 DFT2 JTAG Instruction](https://www.youtube.com/watch?v=XEN01h9qkC4)